glorrian/castle/README.md

 - **Company Graph Management**: Efficiently manage and visualize complex company ownership structures.
 - **Beneficiary Calculation**: Accurately calculate the beneficiaries and their respective ownership percentages.
-- **Spring Boot**: Built with Spring Boot for robust and scalable application development.
 - **Gradle**: Utilizes Gradle for build automation and dependency management.

 ## Getting Started